 褒 (Bāo)….. 而贬 (Ér biǎn) …… hold up….., and put down…… .

 褒西方文明，而贬美国政治，是与英国人及欧洲沟通的关键 - talking highly of European civilisation and putting down American politics is a key to communicating effectively with Brits and Europeans

-And then there’s setting some rhetorical, or even ideological, traps.
+And then there’s setting some rhetorical traps.
 In addition to 设-ing a 陷阱 (Xiànjǐng), a trap, there’s also other ways to say similar things:

 扔炸弹 (Rēng zhàdàn) - throwing grenades